mmalensek/convertpy/README.md

 # convertpy
-Simple convertor - written in Python by ©mmalensek
+Simple convertor, .. written in Python.
+- made by and (still) worked on by [©mmalensek](https://martinmalensek.eu)